melezhik/outthentic/README.md

 ## Stories

-Inside a project root directory one may create outhentic stories.
-Every stories should be kept under a distinct directory:
+Inside a project root directory one create an outhentic stories.
+Every story should be kept under a distinct directory:

 ```
-  mkdir addition
+  mkdir addition # a+b
-  mkdir multiplication
+  mkdir multiplication # a*b
 ```
-Now lets create a stories , this should be files named story.pl:
+Now inside stories directories we create a story files, this should be files named story.pl:

 ```
   # addition/story.pl